Moth: Caterpillar

 Moth larvae, or caterpillars, make cocoons from which they emerge as fully grown moths with wings.
 Some moth caterpillars dig holes in the ground, where they live until they are ready to turn into adult moths.

-History
+Evolution

 Moths evolved long before butterflies; moth fossils have been found that may be 190 million years old.
 Both types of Lepidoptera are thought to have co-evolved with flowering plants, mainly because most modern species, both as adults and larvae, feed on flowering plants.
 One of the earliest known species that is thought to be an ancestor of moths is Archaeolepis mane.
 Its fossil fragments show scaled wings that are similar to caddisflies in their veining.

 Economics

 Significance to humans

 Some moths, particularly their caterpillars, can be major agricultural pests in many parts of the world.
 Examples include corn borers and bollworms.
 The caterpillar of the spongy moth (Lymantria dispar) causes severe damage to forests in the northeastern United States, where it is an invasive species.
 In temperate climates, the codling moth causes extensive damage, especially to fruit farms.
 In tropical and subtropical climates, the diamondback moth (Plutella xylostella) is perhaps the most serious pest of brassicaceous crops.
 Also in sub-Saharan Africa, the African sugarcane borer is a major pest of sugarcane, maize, and sorghum.

 Several moths in the family Tineidae are commonly regarded as pests because their larvae eat fabric such as clothes and blankets made from natural proteinaceous fibers such as wool or silk.
 They are less likely to eat mixed materials containing some artificial fibers.
 There are some reports that they may be repelled by the scent of wood from juniper and cedar, by lavender, or by other natural oils; however, many consider this unlikely to prevent infestation.
 Naphthalene (the chemical used in mothballs) is considered more effective, but there are concerns over its effects on human health.